Loeffeldude/my-chat-gpt/README.md

 <img src="./docs/images/gif.gif" alt="Screenshot of the App">

+## Hosted Version

+You can use the hosted version of this client [here](https://my-chat-gpt-lake.vercel.app/).

 ## Installation

 Go to the [realease page](https://github.com/Loeffeldude/my-chat-gpt/releases) and download and install the latest release for your platform.